Tengku Hassanal Ibrahim Alam Shah: Tengku Panglima Besar of Pahang

 Tengku Hassanal was appointed by his grandfather, Sultan Haji Ahmad Shah Al-Musta’in Billah as Tengku Panglima Besar of Pahang on 18 June 2018.

 Military career

 As heir to the throne of Pahang, Tengku Hassanal had undergone military training at Royal Military Academy Sandhurst, United Kingdom for 44 weeks in 2019.
 He graduated from Sandhurst on 13 December 2019 with other 242 cadet officers commissioned at the Sovereign's Parade at Sandhurst, graced by Sophie, Countess of Wessex, as a representative of Queen Elizabeth II.

-On 21 January 2020, Tengku Hassanal, along with his brother, Tengku Amir Nasser Ibrahim, was conferred the rank of Second Lieutenant while Tengku Amir was conferred the rank of Lieutenant Colonel by their father, Sultan Abdullah of Pahang.
-Upon completing military training and education, Tengku Hassanal was assigned to the 4th Mechanised Brigade of the 12th Battalion of the Royal Malay Regiment based in Pahang.
+On 21 January 2020, Tengku Hassanal and his brother, Tengku Amir Nasser Ibrahim, were commissioned into the Malaysian Army by their father, Al-Sultan Abdullah.
+Tengku Hassanal was appointed to the rank of second lieutenant, while Tengku Amir was conferred the rank of lieutenant colonel.
+Following the completion of his initial military education, Tengku Hassanal was posted to the 12th Battalion (Mechanised), Royal Malay Regiment under the 4th Mechanised Brigade, based in Pahang.

+During his service with the mechanised infantry, Tengku Hassanal developed an interest in elite forces.
+On 4 March 2021, he enrolled in a four-week Basic Sniper Course at the Special Warfare Training Centre in Camp Sungai Udang.
+He successfully completed the programme and was awarded the Basic Sniper Skill Badge.

+In 2025, he volunteered for special forces selection with the Royal Malaysian Air Force (RMAF).
+He participated in the Basic PASKAU Commando Course Series 32/25, which took place at the RMAF Combat Training School at RMAF Bukit Ibam Air Base from 28 July to 26 September 2025.
+Tengku Hassanal was one of 23 personnel to graduate from the course.
+He was personally presented with the blue RMAF Special Forces beret by Al-Sultan Abdullah, who serves as the Air Commodore-in-Chief of the RMAF and the Colonel-in-Chief of the RMAF Regiment.
+With the completion of this training, he became the first immediate member of the Pahang Royal Family to pass Malaysian special forces selection.

+Upon his graduation from the commando course, Tengku Hassanal was promoted to the rank of major in the Royal Malaysian Air Force.
+On 31 July 2026, he completed his helicopter flight training as a Royal Malaysian Air Force (RMAF) pilot.